Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ---
 title: 'Install AzureAD PowerShell for Graph'
-description: Learn how to install the Azure AD and Azure AD Preview modules from the PowerShell Gallery.
-services: active-directory
-documentationcenter: ''
-title: 'Install AzureAD PowerShell for Graph'
-description: This provides a guide on the installation process of the Azure AD PowerShell module. ms.service: active-directory ms.workload: identity ms.tgt_pltfrm: na ms.devlang: powershell ms.topic: overview ms.date: 07/10/2017 ms.author: rodejo
+description: This provides a guide on the installation process of the Azure AD PowerShell module. ms.service: active-directory ms.workload: identity ms.topic: overview ms.date: 07/10/2017 ms.author: rodejo